 The first step is to choose a location for photography.
-Of course, a studio is the best for such a photo, but you can try to take pictures in the open air, the main thing is that the picture in the background does not change, there are no passers-by, passing cars or trees swaying in the wind.
+Of course, a studio is the best for such a photo, but you can try to take pictures in the open air, the main thing is that the image in the background does not change, there are no passers-by, passing cars or trees swaying in the wind.
 And for the first samples, it is still advisable to choose a studio.
 As a background, it is best to use seamless paper backgrounds for photography as a starting point.

 Having found the desired angle, let's set up your camera.
-It's fine to set your aperture to f/8 or faster, thus providing yourself with sufficient depth of field throughout the shot.
+It's OK to set your aperture to f/8 or faster, thus providing yourself with sufficient depth of field throughout the shot.
 Likewise, the greater the depth of field, the less you will have to touch the camera later to correct focus.

 ISO and white balance settings will have to be adjusted by yourself, depending on the ambient lighting.
 Once the camera is set up, you can start taking pictures.

-We take the first picture with a minimum set of objects in the frame, which will not subsequently change during the photo session.
+We take the first picture with a minimum set of objects in the frame, which will not change during the photo session.
 This frame will form the basis of the entire composition and will be used during processing as a base layer on which the rest of the image will appear.

 As an example, I chose the "Lonely Monopoly Player" plot composition.
 In it, one player plays by himself in three states.
 The player on the left feels confident winning the game, the player in the middle is quite indifferent to the current situation, and the player on the right is very worried about his losses.
 In addition, you can notice that each player is dressed differently to make the frame more believable.

 Someone will probably say that it would be easier to put three different people in the frame and give them the same roles.
-But I think that such a picture with the same person in different emotional states will look much more interesting.
+But I think that such a picture with the same person in various emotional states will look much more interesting.

-First of all, we need to bring contrast, brightness, sharpness, colors and so on under one denominator in order to synchronize all these parameters in all frames.
-It is necessary to achieve the most synchronized result so that none of the elements give out the process of stitching the photos.
+First of all, we need to bring contrast, brightness, sharpness, colors, and so on under one denominator to synchronize all these parameters in all frames.
+It is necessary to achieve the most synchronized result so that none of the elements give out stitching to the photos.
 Otherwise, everything done will not be so interesting to your viewer.
 Few people love a job poorly done, even if the plot you have in mind is genius.

 We convert the processed images in the "developer" into Photoshop, overlaying them as layers one above the other.
 It is best to use the auto-align layers tool, which will help you to perfectly align the layers together, even if you used a tripod and are convinced that all the "static" objects in the frame did not move.
 Also, accuracy will depend on how often you touch the camera while taking photos.

 One layer - one person in the photo.
-Take your time, be careful, because you are creating something that cannot really be.
-Pay attention to the places of contact of objects, use a brush of smaller size and hardness.
+Take your time, be careful, because you are creating something that cannot be.
+Pay attention to the places of contact with objects; use a brush of smaller size and hardness.

 The one who imprinted himself in his descendants is immortal.Carlo Goldoni

-When the image is fully developed, you may have to correct small defects: spots, dust, scratches.
+When the image is fully developed, you may have to correct minor defects: spots, dust, scratches.
 You may need to sharpen the overall picture.
 You can add mood photos by making tonal adjustments.
 It's up to the creator to choose.
 Add any styling and your look is ready to go.